 Make delicious recipes with amaranth.

-Sometimes incorporating a new ingredient into your cooking habits can be a bit of a challenge, so we’ve compiled 4 delicious recipes with amaranth to ease you in.
 Whether you’re looking to pass the time on a rainy Sunday afternoon or just crave a tray of delicious hot treats, this Gluten-free amaranth cookie recipe has everything you love about cookies and none of what you don’t.
-I like to have a couple of these along with an Aronia and pumpkin chocolate smoothie.
+We like to have a couple of these along with an Aronia and pumpkin chocolate smoothie.